Overview

 Solution

-Sylaba Translations began the project with community consultations to understand how cancer was viewed across different cultural groups.
-These discussions highlighted barriers to awareness and revealed beliefs that could affect how information was received.
-Insights gathered during consultation guided how messages were adjusted to speak clearly and respectfully to each audience.
+Sylaba Translations began the project with community consultations to understand how cancer was viewed in each group.
+These discussions highlighted concerns that could affect how information was received.
+The translations were adjusted to address these beliefs directly, while keeping the information accurate and respectful.

 About the Author: Sonia Sanchez